colejarczyk/doc/api/acl.rst

 Example
 ^^^^^^^

-To create a new role use the method below:
+To create a new role, use the method below:

 .. code-block:: bash